 Harford County is part of the BioHealth Capital Region, a significant region of the country with a vast biotechnology industry.
 This region has a rapidly expanding need for skilled biotechnicians.
 Working with high school STEM teachers provides the College with more opportunities to reach high school students and introduce them to biotechnology.

 In addition to the BIOTECH Pathways Teaching Academy, BIOTECH Pathways Workshops for high school students and families were held in spring 2021 and 2022.
 The College also conducted a week-long BIOTECH Pathways Summer Institute for 20 high school students August 1-5, 2022.

 BIOTECH Pathways is supported through a $493,912 grant (Grant No. 2000193, Jaclyn Madden, Principal Investigator) from the National Science Foundation and was developed to create accessible pathways for future biotechnicians to progress from public high schools to degree and certificate programs, to biotechnology careers and/or further study at four-year universities.
 The project is open to all and additionally targets students traditionally underrepresented in STEM, thus providing opportunities for upward socioeconomic mobility by generating access to biotechnology careers.

 BIOTECH Pathways Teaching Academy

 Taking full advantage of Harford’s 2022 BIOTECH Pathways Teaching Academy for local high school educators is Ciera Christian from Joppatowne High School (Left) and Brian Hopkins from Joppatowne High School (Right).
-Working with Dr. Susan Walker from HCC (Center) they are completing gel electrophoresis and analyzing samples to determine if the DNA from a maize gene was cut with the CRISPR-Cas9 system.
+Working with Dr. Susan Walker from Harford (Center) they are completing gel electrophoresis and analyzing samples to determine if the DNA from a maize gene was cut with the CRISPR-Cas9 system.

 Photo Credit: Lauren Raygor, Harford Community College